NewEnergyRP/asset-guidelines/README.md

 - Included contents must not break **Twitch TOS**, or **CFX TOS**.
 Contents of the asset must not be ripped from any other games or asset packs.
 - **Any edits** to vanilla files must **remain unencrypted**, as any conflicting files will **require manual edits** in order to be merged with our own edited files.
 - Must not encroach or overlap with any already existing custom assets.
-- Assets must not rely on custom scripts that are required to be run.

 ## Custom Peds & MP Clothing Requirements
 Peds & MP Clothing Standards must be followed to be considered for use.